azzra/angular-loading-interceptor/README.md

 # angular-loading-interceptor

-Add a $ionicLoading on HTTP requests
+Add a $ionicLoading on HTTP requests automatically

 ## Installation